Mindy Segal's Banana Brioche Monkey Bread in a Staub Mini CocotteAdapted from Martha Stewart

 - Confectioners' sugar, for dusting

 In a small saucepan, heat milk until just warmed through.
 Transfer to a large bowl and add yeast; stir to combine.
-Let stand 1 minute until yeast is dissolved.
-Add 2 eggs and whisk to combine.
+Let stand one minute until yeast is dissolved.
+Add two eggs and whisk to combine.
 Add 3/4 cups flour and mix until well combined.
-Sprinkle remaining 1 cup flour over top of mixture; cover with plastic wrap and let dough stand in a warm place until doubled in volume, about 1 hour.
+Sprinkle remaining cup flour over top of mixture; cover with plastic wrap and let dough stand in a warm place until doubled in volume, about one hour.

 Transfer dough to the bowl of an electric mixer fitted with the dough hook attachment.
-Add remaining 5 eggs, granulated sugar, remaining 4 1/3 cups flour, and honey.
+Add remaining five eggs, granulated sugar, remaining flour, and honey.
 With the mixer on low, add salt.
 Mix until dough forms a ball, adding more flour if necessary.
-Increase speed to medium and mix for about 5 minutes.
+Increase speed to medium and mix for about five minutes.
 Reduce speed to low and add butter; mix until fully incorporated.

 Lightly coat a medium mixing bowl with nonstick cooking spray and transfer dough to prepared bowl.
-Cover with plastic wrap and let stand in a warm place until doubled in volume, 1 to 2 hours.
+Cover with plastic wrap and let stand in a warm place until doubled in volume, one to two hours.
 Punch dough down and cover again with plastic wrap.
-Transfer to refrigerator until ready to use, up to 1 week.
+Transfer to refrigerator until ready to use, up to a week.

-In a large bowl, mix together 2 cups butterscotch and pureed bananas.
-Lightly coat twelve mini Staub cocottes with melted butter; set dishes on a large rimmed baking sheet.
+In a large bowl, mix together two cups butterscotch and pureed bananas.
+Lightly coat 12 mini Staub cocottes with melted butter; set dishes on a large rimmed baking sheet.
 Place one tablespoon butterscotch in the bottom of each cocotte.
 Sprinkle some of the toffee over the butterscotch; set aside.

-Divide dough into 12 equal pieces (about 5-ounces each).
-Working with 1 piece at a time, roll into a 6-inch-long rope using your hands.
-Cut rope into 8 equal pieces; add to bowl with butterscotch mixture and toss to coat.
+Divide dough into 12 equal pieces, about five ounces each.
+Working with a piece at a time, roll into a six-inch-long rope using your hands.
+Cut rope into eight equal pieces; add to bowl with butterscotch mixture and toss to coat.
 Transfer dough pieces to a prepared baking dish; repeat process with remaining pieces of dough.
 Sprinkle each Staub cocotte filled with dough with more toffee.
-Cover with plastic wrap and let stand in a warm place until spongy, about 1 hour.
+Cover with plastic wrap and let stand in a warm place until spongy, about an hour.